National Chicken Cacciatore Day

 - Sprinkle chicken pieces with a teaspoon of salt and a teaspoon of pepper.

-- Combine the flour and corn starch to make a dredge.
+- Combine the flour and cornstarch to make a dredge.

-- Dredge the chicken in the flour/corn starch mixture to coat lightly.
+- Dredge the chicken in the flour/cornstarch mixture to coat lightly.

-- Add the chicken pieces and saute until brown.
-About 4-5 minutes per side.
+- Add the chicken pieces and sauté until brown, about 4-5 minutes per side.

 - Transfer the chicken to a plate and set it aside.

-- Add bell pepper, garlic, and onion to the same pan and saute for about 5 minutes or until the onion is tender and translucent.
+- Add bell pepper, garlic, and onion to the same pan and sauté for about 5 minutes or until the onion is tender and translucent.

 - Season with salt and pepper to taste.

-- Add the wine and simmer until reduced by half.
-About 3-4 minutes.
+- Add the wine and simmer until reduced by half, about 3-4 minutes.

 - Add the tomatoes with their juice, the broth, and the oregano and basil.

-- Return the chicken to the saute pan and coat them in the sauce.
+- Return the chicken to the sauté pan and coat them in the sauce.

 - Bring the sauce to a simmer and simmer for about 30 minutes for the breast pieces and 20 minutes for the thighs.

-- Use tongs to place chicken on a platter, boil the sauce until it thickens (about 3-minutes), and then remove the fat from the sauce with a spoon.
+- Use tongs to place chicken on a platter, boil the sauce until it thickens (about 3 minutes), and then remove the fat from the sauce with a spoon.

 - Spoon the sauce over the chicken and serve.